MohamedEmary/route-frontend/sessions/session-05/session-05.md

 In `static` position, the `top`, `right`, `bottom`, and `left` properties have no effect.

-When using `position: absolute;` the element will be positioned relative to the viewport, unless its ancestor (parent or a parent of a parent) has a `position` property set to `relative`, `absolute`, `fixed`, or `sticky`, in which case it will be positioned relative to its ancestor.
+When using `position: absolute;` the element will be positioned relative to the viewport, unless its ancestor (parent or a parent of a parent) has a `position` property set to `relative`, `absolute`, `fixed`, or `sticky`, in which case it will be positioned relative to its non statically positioned ancestor.

 ```{.css .numberLines}
 .absolute-one {